cado-security/product-help/docs/cado/deploy/azure/azure-deploy.md

 2. **[Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)**, if you have not already.

 3. Run 'az login'.
 The account you log in with will be used to deploy.
-You should store the Cado VHD in your local Azure container for this account as well.
+You should store the / Forensic Acquisition and Investigation VHD in your local Azure container for this account as well.

     :::tip
     If you have multiple Subscriptions, please ensure you set the Subscription properly prior to beginning the deployment, as outlined here: